maowenyu-11/TDM/README.md

-# DreamMiss
+# Welcome to TDM, this is an official implementation of ***Addressing Missing Data Issue for Diffusion-based Recommendation***, which is accepted by SIGIR'2025.

+## Algorithms
-The algorithms of training and generating phases of TDM.
+The training and generating phases of TDM are as follows.
 <img src="https://github.com/maowenyu-11/TDM/blob/main/algorithm.png"
      width="50%"
      style="max-width: 500px;">